hilabit/final_project/README.md

 # My traveling site

-This was my final project at SPICED
+This was my final project at SPICED <br />
 I had one week to work on it, including coming up with an idea for it